T. G. Lingappa: Career life

 In the same year Lingappa approached Gemini Studios to try his luck.
-C. Ramchandra was working there with other older artistes.
+C. Ramchandra was working there with other older artists.
 But Lingappa was rejected due to his young age.
 Not giving up, Lingappa proceeded to Salem to try his chance in Modern Theatres when music director T. A. Kalyanam invited him.
 There Lingappa met T. R. Pappa and K. V. Mahadevan.
 It was the time during the 1940s where everyone was circumambulating all available studios for opportunities.

-In 1945, Lingappa returned to Madras and worked under R. Sudarsanam in the Pragathy Studios and he played instruments in the film Sri Valli (1945).
+In 1945, Lingappa returned to Madras and worked under R. Sudarsanam in Pragathy Studios and he played instruments in the film Sri Valli (1945).
 Lingappa went to Karakkudi to play musical instruments when AVM Productions made Nam Iruvar (1947).
 In 1948, he returned to Madras and worked under C. R. Subburaman.
-All these experience under different renowned music directors had sparked an idea to be a freelance musician.
-He went on to purchase modern instruments from abroad, especially London where he bought the electric guitar.
+All this experience under different renowned music directors had sparked an idea to be a freelance musician.
+He went on to purchase modern instruments from abroad, especially London, where he bought the electric guitar.
 Lingappa was well capable of playing the guitar.
 Music directors G. Ramanathan, S. V. Venkatraman and K. V. Mahadevan had used Lingappa for several of their songs.
 From then on Lingappa was playing many instruments under all the leading music directors.

 He worked with singers like T. M. Soundararajan, A. M. Rajah, Seerkazhi Govindarajan, V. N. Sundaram, S. C. Krishnan, M. L. Vasanthakumari, P. Leela, Jikki, T. V. Rathnam, A. P. Komala, Radha Jayalakshmi, Soolamangalam Rajalakshmi, K. Jamuna Rani, P. Susheela, K. Rani and S. Janaki.

 The singing actors M. M. Dandapani Desikar, T. R. Mahalingam, K. R. Ramasamy, U. R. Jeevarathinam, N. S. Krishnan, T. A. Madhuram and J. P. Chandrababu also sang memorable songs under his compositions.